gbeckers/Darr/README.rst

     array([[2., 2., 2., ..., 2., 2., 2.],
            [2., 2., 2., ..., 2., 2., 2.]])

-If your diskarray is too large to read into RAM, you could use the `Dask`_ or the `NumExpr`_ library for computation (see example below).
+If your dArray is too large to read into RAM, you could use the `Dask`_ or the `NumExpr`_ library for computation (see example below).